rodericasm/openmusictheory/README.md

 # Reskinned Open Music Theory
 [![Build Status](https://travis-ci.com/rodericasm/openmusictheory_reskinned.svg?branch=master)](https://travis-ci.com/rodericasm/openmusictheory_reskinned)

 This is a reskin of the [Open Music Theory](http://www.openmusictheory.com) textbook/website.
-Going through the original, I found the blog layout for a textbook to be counter intuitive to my purposes.
 This reskin follows the API/DOCS design.

 This version is ported to Vuepress from Jekyll, with no revisions to the markdown content, except for image resizing and normalizing urls for Vuepress.
 (Of course, feel free to pull if anything was missed/not working as intended.)